abdallah-alabed/Reading-Notes/README.md

 ***Lastly i would like to introduce myself quickly:***
 `Hello everyone, my name is Abdallah and i'm super happy to be here.
-I have a bachelors degree in mechatronics engineering from the university of jordan and im here because i always like to take on new challenges and great a great career for myself.   here is my github account https://github.com/abdallah-alabed `
+I have a bachelors degree in mechatronics engineering from the university of jordan and im here because i always like to take on new challenges and great a great career for myself.` here is  [my github](https://github.com/abdallah-alabed)